Deploy your code to Wokku using git push, GitHub, or Docker images.

 wokku apps:info my-app

-git remote add dokku dokku@your-server:my-app
+git remote add wokku git@wokku.cloud:my-app

-git push dokku main
+git push wokku main

-curl -X POST https://wokku.dev/api/v1/apps \
+curl -X POST https://wokku.cloud/api/v1/apps \

 -H "Authorization: Bearer $TOKEN" \